Let’s face it: there’s no way to promote your brand on social media in April.

 April social post ideas (not about holidays!)

-If social media holidays don’t mesh with your business, we’ve got you covered with these April social media post ideas that aren’t holiday related:
+If April social media holidays don’t mesh with your business, we’ve got you covered with these social media ideas that aren’t holiday related:

 Post a series of springtime tips